Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon-4-hours/readme.md

 ### Challenge 5: Create documentation using Copilot
 - Leverage Copilot to generate documentation for a given project or codebase.

 Feel free to explore each challenge, learn, and experiment with GitHub Copilot during this hackathon!
-If you have any questions, don't hesitate to seek assistance.
+If you have any questions, don't hesitate to seek assistance from your coach.

 Happy coding!